FCC report keeps faster definition of broadband and separates mobile from fixed connections

 The other worry was the potential decision to merge mobile with fixed broadband when measuring the quality of internet connections available to people throughout the country.

-Had the two been merged, an area might have been considered well served if it was, for example, in range of an LTE tower (giving decent mobile speeds) but only served by sub-1-megabit DSL.
+Had the two been merged, an area might have been considered well-served if it was, for example, in range of an LTE tower (giving decent mobile speeds) but only served by sub-1-megabit DSL.
 Since it was being considered that only one was required, that underserved area would be considered adequately connected.

-But the FCC clearly saw the lack of logic in equating mobile connections and fixed broadband: they’re used, tracked, billed, and deployed very differently.
+But the FCC clearly saw the lack of logic in equating mobile connections and fixed broadband: they’re used, tracked, billed and deployed very differently.

 From the fact sheet accompanying the draft report: